piusidev/piusidev/README.md

 In open-source, i'm working at a front-end for bonfire application, u can read more about this here: [Cosmic-Group/bonfire-client](https://github.com/Cosmic-Group/bonfire-client)

+Wanna talk about development?
+Feel free and text me at LinkedIn!

 <hr>

 ### Some techs and tools i work: